Fernando Cavenaghi: Villarreal

 Cavenaghi returned to Spain in August 2012 by signing for Villarreal, who themselves had fallen into the Segunda División.
 On his debut on 17 August, he scored in each half of a 2–1 win over Real Madrid Castilla at the Estadio El Madrigal.
 He totalled 19 appearances and four goals for the "Yellow Submarine", but cut his stay short in January 2013 Cavenaghi when he signed for Pachuca of the Mexican Liga MX.

 Third stint at River Plate

 In early 2014, Cavenaghi joined River Plate for the third time.
 He would wear his number 9 throughout his 3rd stay.
 River Plate became Champion in Argentina's Primera División 2014, making them eligible to several continental/international tournaments in 2014–15.

-As captain, Cavenaghi led River Plate to achieve a sweep of all three international championships: 2014 Copa Sudamericana, 2015 Recopa Sudamericana and the 2015 Copa Libertadores.
-Included in these campaigns were two eliminations of arch-rival Boca Juniors, first in the Sudamericana and later in Libertadores.
-Winning the Copa Libertadores would make River Plate eligible to play in the 2015 FIFA Club World Cup in Japan representing CONMEBOL.
+As captain, Cavenaghi led River Plate in achieving a sweep of all three international championships: 2014 Copa Sudamericana, 2015 Recopa Sudamericana and the 2015 Copa Libertadores.
+River is the only club in CONMEBOL to hold all three titles at one time.
+In these campaigns, los millonarios knocked out their arch-rival Boca Juniors, first in the semi-finals of the 2014 Copa Sudamericana and later in the infamous pepper spray incident in the round of 16 of the 2015 edition of the Copa Libertadores.
 He was the second-highest scorer in Argentina's Primera División 2015 with 11 goals.